-The EYFS is for children from birth to five years of age.
-The final year of the EYFS is referred to as the Reception year.
-At Deerhurst and Apperley we implement the guidance set out in the Development Matters in the Early Years Foundation Stage (EYFS) 2012.
+Little Deers is split into two groups Rising Twos and Three - Four Year Olds.
+The final year of the EYFS is referred to as the Reception Year.
+At Deerhurst and Apperley we implement the guidance set out in the Development Matters (2020) and EYFS Framework (2020).

 All children begin school with a variety of experiences and learning.
-It is the privilege of the practitioners working in reception to take on the task of building upon that prior learning and experience.
+It is the privilege of the practitioners working in Reception to take on the task of building upon that prior learning and experience.
 This is done through a holistic approach to learning, ensuring that parents/carers, support staff and the reception teacher/s work effectively together to support children's learning and development.